 I love using star anise but if you don’t have it or can’t find it’s okay to skip it.
-Flavor of finished cookies will be slightly different but still very tasty because of other spices used.
+The flavor of the finished cookies will be slightly different but still very tasty because of the other spices used.

 HOW DO YOU GROUND SPICE?

 I use a small coffee grinder.
-Then I sift them thru a fine mesh sieve.
+Then I sift it thru a fine mesh sieve.

 HOW LONG DO HONEY GINGERBREAD COOKIES LAST?

 Stored in an airtight container they last for up to 4 weeks.